Braash/BraashHTMLStore/README.md

 ## About The Project

 *This Capstone project is a website built using HTML, CSS and JavaScript.
 We were tasked with making a basic website that sold a particular product which allowed for the the user to add a product/products to a shopping-cart which the user can then navigate to(checkout) and proceed with the purchase.
-The user information is stored in the localStorage using JSON and this allows us to record the information that the user inputs whilst navigating our website BRAASH.*
+The user information is stored in the localStorage using JSON and this allows us to record the information that the user inputs whilst navigating our website.*

 ## Usage

-The BRAASH website allows the user to navigate seamlessly from one page tp another.
-Once the user lands on the Homepage, he/she has the option of going to the following pages:
+The BRAASH website allows the user to navigate seamlessly from one page to another.
+Once the user lands on the Homepage, the user has the option of going to the following pages:
 * About us
 * Catalogue
 * Contact us